Farm On! Five Farming Tips from The Ranch

 Located in the village of Esencia, you will find row crops, six raised planter beds, a harvest/prep barn, composting system, orchards, a greenhouse, tools, and more!
 This farm is home to 26 fruit trees plus avocado, walnut, and bay trees.
 Have children?
 Esencia Farm has regular youth programs to let our mini residents get involved and try out the basics of farming.
 We also host regular garden and culinary workshops in the welcoming courtyard to help residents connect, relax, and take full advantage of their haul of crops!
 Residents are able to volunteer their time and develop their skills with the guided expertise of professional community farmers.

 Picturesque Sendero Farm is a 34,000 square foot agricultural paradise, located in close proximity to beautiful San Juan Creek.
+The farm produces crisp seasonal fruits and vegetables throughout the year for residents to enjoy.
 It also sits next to multi-use trails and a regional bikeway.
-This farm produces crisp seasonal fruits and vegetables throughout the year and even features a chicken coop- so a farm-fresh omelet is always an option!

 The farm in the Gavilan grows everything from artichokes to strawberries depending on the season.
 Resident Farmers are able to volunteer their time at any of the three farms to stay connected to their neighbors and The Ranch as a whole.